sdsc-hpc-training/webinars/basic_skills/getting_started/README.md

     - [Getting Domain Name & Host Information](#term-app-dn-info)
 * [Expand your knowledge using Comet User guide](#comet-user-guide)

-Note: if you have any difficulties completing this task, please contact Institute staff at <consult@sdsc.edu>.
+Note: if you have any difficulties completing this task, please contact HPC consulting at <consult@sdsc.edu>.

 ## <a name="obtain-your-comet-account"></a>Obtain your comet account:

 To obtain a trial Comet account see the Comet user guide at  http://www.sdsc.edu/support/user_guides/comet.html#trial_accounts

-Note: you will be directed to the XSEDE portal, where you will create a portal user account, which will be used to set up your *trial* comet account.
-This account can then be used for other Comet allocations.
+You will be directed to the XSEDE portal, where you will create a Portal User account.
+Information from that account will be used to set up your *trial* Comet account.
+Note that the Portal account and the Comet account may be different, so keep track of them both.
+The Comet account can then be used for other Comet allocations.

 [Back to Top](#top)
 <hr>